-- (1) Calculate the greater of the unadjusted median sales price or the 2013 national non-metro median (\$210,000). - (2) If the existing home median for the area exceeds the new home median, the new home median is raised to the existing home median. - (3) This is multiplied times 0.95 to create the 1-unit purchase price limit
+- (1) Calculate the greater of the "unadjusted median purchase price new" or the 2016 national non-metro median purchase price of new homes (\$239,900). - (2) If the EXISTING home median for the area exceeds the NEW home median, the NEW home median is raised to the EXISTING home median. - (3) This is multiplied times 0.95 to create the 1-unit purchase price limit